jundalisay/sp/content/en/research/countries/us/mandate/section-5/chapter-30b.md

 occasional dropout and replacement by another successor firm with vast market power—seems to be emerging.

 The policy implications of this quandary are not clear, but for the conservative movement, some believe that some type of policy response is necessary.
-The domi- nant internet platforms have disrupted democratic deliberation, as is evidenced by the Hunter Biden laptop story.
+The dominant internet platforms have disrupted democratic deliberation, as is evidenced by the Hunter Biden laptop story.
 They have a propensity to collude with government to advance political goals, as documents unearthed by the Missouri and Louisiana AG suits concerning the COVID response demonstrate.
 And they play a pivotal role in our economy.

 As Judge Frank Easterbrook famously suggested, regulators should look at the cost of error in their judgments.
 This argument has usually been used to buttress a tentative and hands off approach to antitrust because judicial error in antitrust will persist (Type II error) and continue to damage markets, while failure to take antitrust action (Type I error) will correct itself in the long run as competitors challenge monopolies.28 However, failing to take antitrust enforcement action (Type I error) includes the possibility of real injury to the structure of important American institutions such as democratic accountability and free speech.
 If so, a more proactive approach may be warranted.

 Social media, have an unquestionable negative utility, particularly on young people, as set forth above.

-The more “efficient” pro- vision of such services may create more unhappiness.
+The more “efficient” provision of such services may create more unhappiness.
 More broadly, the utility benefits of many online platforms and services are obscure and may be significantly overstated, as the most recent evidence suggests.29 The FTC must become more sophisticated in measuring consumer surplus.
 In addition, the FTC should be open to behavioral explanations, such as habit and small hedonic differences, as keys to how platforms create and keep market power.30

 ## CONCLUSION

 Conservative approaches to antitrust and consumer protection continue to trust markets, not government, to give people what they want and provide the prosperity and material resources Americans need for flourishing, productive, and meaningful lives.

 At the same time, conservatives cannot be blind to certain developments in the American economy that appear to make  government–private sector collusion more likely, threaten vital democratic institutions, such as free speech, and threaten the happiness and mental well-being of many Americans, particularly children.

 Many, but not all, conservatives believe that these develop- ments may warrant the FTC’s making a careful recalibration of certain aspects of antitrust and consumer protection law and enforcement.